space-bunny/ruby_sdk/README.md

 # We're assuming you have created a 'data' channel and you have enabled it for your device

 # Let's publish, for instance, some JSON.
 Payload can be everything you want,
-# Space Bunny does not impose any constraint on format or content.
+# SpaceBunny does not impose any constraint on format or content.

 require 'json'  # to convert our payload to JSON